Rate of Return: Average Isn’t Real

 Annual Real Rates of Return Over Time

-Let’s look deeper into the historical data to find out what the real rates of return have been over time.
-Because one year’s data in isolation doesn’t mean much for our life, let’s find out what the actual returns have been over various periods.
+Let’s look deeper into the historical data to find out what the real rates of return have been over a longer period of time.
 Then we’ll be able to clearly see where our assumptions diverge from reality and draw accurate conclusions based on facts.

 Crestmont Research has done a masterful job of compiling the data of the last 117 years since 1900, presenting the data in a way that provides excellent clarity.
-They’ve organized a chart showing the S&P 500 Index’s returns every year.
-Every data point is the intersection of a start (y-axis) and an endpoint (x-axis), providing the annual real returns over that timeframe.
+They’ve organized charts showing the S&P 500 Index’s returns every year.
+You can find charts based on the nominal rate of return and the real rate.
+Every data point is the intersection of a start (y-axis) and an endpoint (x-axis), providing the annual real returns over that period of time.

-This first chart shows the index’s nominal returns, not including dividends, transaction costs, or the impact of taxes or inflation.
+This first chart (nominal rate of return) shows the index’s nominal returns, based on nominal rates which do not include dividends, transaction costs, the impact of taxes, or inflation.

 Due to the size and visibility of the chart, I’ll point out some important keys.
 Additionally, you may prefer to view the chart on Crestmont’s website.